isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 > At `TRANSACTION ISOLATION LEVEL REPEATABLE READ` we are reading stuff from
 > the tablespace, unless it has been changed after we started our
 > transaction.
-In that case, the reader will consult the Undo Log multiple
+In that case, the reader will consult the Undo-Log multiple
 > levels deep, in order to present us the newest version of the row that is
 > older than our read-only transaction.